MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-authenticate-principal.md

 ## Create a service principal using the Azure portal

 Follow the steps outlined in the topic,
-[Azure Portal documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/) to generate the necessary keys.
+[Use portal to create an Azure Active Directory application and service principal that can access resources](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/), to generate the service principal.

 ## Create a service principal using the Azure CLI